miansalman78/Job-Finder/README.md

 ## Video Demo

-A video demonstration of the application can be found at [link to video demo].
+A video demonstration of the application can be found at (https://drive.google.com/file/d/1r7BEfn528j8UX9yyR2jo9TCFo46mAvI8/view?usp=sharing).

 ## License